 In 2011, Walgreens took a bold move forward, creating a president-level position in digital, showcasing that it was serious about its transformation.
 In the years ahead, the company introduced a web pickup service for online orders and invested in an enterprise digital competency.

-From 2013 to today, Walgreens has continued to pave the way in omnichannel retailing.
-It introduced live text chat with pharmacists via its mobile app, rolled out virtual doctor visits in multiple states, and launched mobile store mapping, which assists both shoppers and employees in finding products faster.
+In addition, they have introduced live text chat with pharmacists via its mobile app, rolled out virtual doctor visits in multiple states, and launched mobile store mapping, which assists both shoppers and employees in finding products faster.

-Multichannel vs. Omnichannel
+Multichannel vs. omnichannel

+Adding to the confusion of omnichannel retailing is the concept of multichannel retail.
 The difference between the two was described perfectly by Hubspot when the company stated:

 “All omnichannel experiences will use multiple channels, but not all multi-channel experiences are omnichannel.”

-Historically, the issue has been that many companies have invested in multichannel experiences defining their omnichannel strategy by the presence of a website, blog, Facebook page, and Twitter account.
+Historically, the issue has been that many companies have invested in multichannel experiences, defining their omnichannel strategy by the presence of a website, blog, Facebook page, and Twitter account.
 Incorrectly, the assumption has been that by having these multiple channels for interaction, they are taking part in omnichannel retailing.

 And for a time, perhaps consumers partially bought it.
-But then D2C commerce became prevalent, and the online channel started to gain in importance, setting consumer expectations.
+But then D2C commerce became prevalent, and the online channel started to gain importance, setting consumer expectations.
 Iconic brands such as Warby Parker, Casper, and Allbirds created such a rich digital experience that traditional retail had to take notice.

 These brands designed high-quality products and then disrupted the scene by bypassing traditional brick-and-mortar stores, focusing instead on an incredible online experience as rich as in-person shopping.